lino-framework/book/docs/about/ui.rst

 be done.

 There are several proofs of concept for alternative user interfaces.
-An overview of these research projects in the :doc:`Developer's Guide
+An overview of these research projects in :doc:`/dev/ui`.
-</dev/ui>`.